basho/riak-python-client/docs/datatypes.rst

 Data Types
 ==========

 Traditionally all data stored in Riak was an opaque binary type.
-Then in version 1.4 came the introduction of a :ref:`counter <legacy_counters>`, the first Convergent Data Type supported in Riak.
+Then in version 1.4 came the introduction of a :ref:`counter
+<legacy_counters>`, the first Convergent Data Type supported in Riak.
 In Riak 2.0, several additional Data Types were introduced.
-Riak "knows" about these data types, and conflicting writes to them will converge automatically without presenting sibling values to the user.
+Riak "knows" about these data types, and conflicting writes to them will converge automatically without presenting :ref:`sibling values
+<siblings>` to the user.

 Here is the list of current Data Types: